 • the Registrar believes it is desirable to make such an order to ensure that the person does not leave Australia without wholly discharging the child support liability or carer liability, or making satisfactory arrangements to do so.

-Australia has entered reciprocal arrangements for the enforcement of child support liabilities with a range of foreign jurisdictions.
-However, a person's travel destination is not a relevant factor for the Registrar to take into consideration when exercising the discretion to issue a DPO.
+While Australia has reciprocal arrangements for the enforcement of child support liabilities with a range of foreign jurisdictions, a person's travel destination is not a relevant factor for the Registrar to take into consideration when exercising the discretion to issue a DPO.

 The relevant person has a child support liability or a carer liability